ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ??? how to connect to the vm to install software? can I vpn with the softlayer vpn? or do I need to setup a vpn for the VPC? and if so, show the VPN on the architecture diagram

 ## Frontend
+{: #frontend}
+In this section, you will create a frontend(web) subnet with virtual server instance and define the rules for network access.

 ### Create a subnet for the frontend

 To create a new subnet for the frontend,

 1. Click **VPC and subnets** under Network on the left pane
 2. Click **Subnets **> New subnet
    a.
 Enter a unique name (say my-subnet-frontend) and select the VPC you created.
    b.
 Select a Location.
    c.
 Enter an IP range for the subnet in CIDR notation, say  `10.240.1.0/24`.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 3. Select **VPC default** for your subnet access control list(ACL).
 You can configure the Inbound and outbound rules later.
 4. Switch the Public gateway to **Attached** as attaching a public gateway will allow all attached resources to communicate with the public Internet.
 You can also attach the public gateway after you create the subnet.
 5. Click **Create subnet** to provision.

 ### Create a frontend virtual server instance

-1. To create a virtual server instance in the newly created subnet:
+To create a virtual server instance in the newly created subnet:

 1. Click on the frontend subnet under **Subnets**.
 2. Click **Attached instances** > New instance
 3. Enter a unique name (say my-vsi-frontend) > Select the VPC your created earlier and select **Dallas** as your Location
 4. Select **Ubuntu Linux** image > Click **All profiles** and under Balanced, choose b-2x8 with 2vCPUs and 8 GM RAM
 5. Select the SSH key you created earlier.
 6. Leave the other options as it is and click **Create virtual server instance**.

 Wait for the status to change to **Powered On**.Configure network rules for the backend subnet

-### Create and configure ACLs
+## Create and configure ACLs
+{: #create_configure_acls}

 You can configure the ACL to limit inbound and outbound traffic to the subnet.
 By default, all traffic is allowed.
 Each subnet can be attached to only one ACL.
 However, an ACL can be attached to multiple subnets.

-#### Configure network rules for the backend subnet
+### Configure network rules for the backend subnet

 Network rules can be configured under the subnet's ACL.
 To create a new ACL,

 1. Click **Access control lists** under Network > New access control list

-2. Enter a name say my-acl-backend and select **Dallas** region.
+2. Enter a name say `my-acl-backend` and select **Dallas** region.
 3. Define these **Inbound** rules

    | Allow/Deny | Source                                                       | Protocol | Value |